mxochicale/figures/README.md

 Image Repository
 ---

 These are some images that I would like to preserve in this repository.
-It might be silly and perhaps a waste of resources, but I think it is good to have an inspiration wallpaper in your machine.
+The creation of this repository might be a bit silly and perhaps you it is such a waste of resources.
+I however like to think that is important to have an inspiration wallpaper in your machine.
+Another reason for this repo is that I am always migrating from different machines.

-It is also part of this idea of mine where everything is migrating even the images of your desktop from machine to machine.
+# TODO
+- [ ] create a path tree in the readme for each of the files.

-# desktop
+# DRAFT PATH TREE

 * [brain](https://github.com/mxochicale/images/tree/master/desktop/brain)
 * [deepLearning](https://github.com/mxochicale/images/tree/master/desktop/deepLearning)
 * [future](https://github.com/mxochicale/images/tree/master/desktop/future)